-The certification is based on the sustainability requirements for office and non-domestic furniture for indoor use that were developed by FEMB, the European Office Furniture Federation, using as a basis the American standard ANSI/BIFMA e3 together with the European criteria for Green Public Procurement and the specifications of several voluntary ecolabels.
+The certification is based on the sustainability requirements for office and non-domestic furniture for indoor use that were developed by FEMB, the European Federation of Office Furniture, using as a basis the American standard ANSI/BIFMA e3 together with the European criteria for Green Public Procurement and the specifications of several voluntary ecolabels.

 Organisations that choose to assess their furniture products using this standard can document their achievements by means of third-party verification of conformance.

-In the LEVEL certification process, not only the product but also the facility or facilities that produced it, as well as the organisation of the facility itself, are all scored according to the sustainability criteria in the four impact areas Materials, Energy & Atmosphere, Human & Ecosystem Health, and Social Responsibility.
+In the Level certification process, not only the product but also the facility or facilities that produced it, as well as the organisation of the facility itself, are all scored according to the sustainability criteria in the four impact areas Materials, Energy & Atmosphere, Management of Chemicals, and Social Responsibility.

 For details on the impact areas see about level.